JuliaGraphics/Luxor.jl/docs/src/basics.md

 @draw
 ```

-If you don't specify a size, the defaults are 600 by 600.
+If you don't specify a size, the defaults are usually 600 by 600.
 If you don't specify a file name, files created with the macros are placed in your current working directory as `luxor-drawing-` followed by a time stamp.
-You don't have to specify the suffix:
+You don't even have to specify the suffix:

 ```
 @svg juliacircles(150) 400 400 "test" # saves in "test.svg"
 ```

-If you want to create drawings with transparent backgrounds, or use variables to specify filenames, use the longer form, rather than the macros:
+If you want to create drawings with transparent backgrounds, or use variables to specify filenames, you have to use the longer form, rather than the macros:

 ```julia
 Drawing()